Swan View Tunnel: Construction

-Swan View Tunnel was built on an alignment which replaced the original Eastern Railway passing through Smiths Mill, (now Glen Forrest), and Mundaring.
-The project to build the new line, including the Swan View Tunnel, was managed by the Western Australian Government Railways Engineer-in-Chief, O'Connor.
+Swan View Tunnel was built on an alignment which replaced the original Eastern railway line passing through Smiths Mill, now Glen Forrest, and Mundaring.
+The project to build the new line, including the Swan View Tunnel, was managed by the Western Australian Government Railways Engineer-in-Chief, Charles Yelverton O'Connor.

 The tunnel was erroneously stated in contemporary reporting to be 13 chains long, which is m.
 Modern authorities give the length as 340 m.
-Inspection of open source aerial imagery confirms that the tunnel is 340.7 m in length.

-Initial exploratory surveys of the new Jane Brook deviation were commissioned in 1891 by CY O'Connor.
-The aim was to find a route over the Darling range to replace the one-in-30 ruling grade existing Eastern Railway section in the Helena Valley.
+Initial exploratory surveys of the new Jane Brook deviation were commissioned in 1891 by O'Connor.
+The aim was to find a route over the Darling range to replace the one-in-30 ruling grade existing section in the Helena Valley.